BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/hello_frenemy_www.md

 ## Clearing the Form

+Upon the initial click, we want the inputs to clear so that another entry can be typed in.

-Just set the input's value to an empty string
+*Hint: Set the value as an empty string*

+## Submit Events

+When the submit button is clicked, an alert should display a personalized greeting OR tell our enemies "You shall not pass"

+There are two properties that effect the submit event, the `method` and the `action`.
+(These will be covered in depth during our lessons on servers)

 ## Modal Dialog Boxes

 Display areas are boring.
 Let's turn it into a modal!

-Styling modals, tracking state.
+Styling modals, tracking *state*.

 ## Enemy Alert!

-Just telling our enemies to go away is boring.
-Let's make a flashing alert modal
+Lets build it out more: Make the alert modal flash different colors